-- EIPs are displayed on the NIC.
-After you configure a static IP address in the operating system, you can run the ifconfig or ipconfig command to query the public address of the ENI.
+- The EIPs are displayed in the ENI information of the operating system.
+After you configure static IP addresses in the operating system, you can run the ifconfig or ipconfig command to query the public IP addresses of the ENI.

-- EIPs that are associated with a secondary ENI in multi-EIP-to-ENI mode support all Internet protocols, such as H.323, SIP, DNS, RTSP, FTP, and TFTP.
+- EIPs support all IP protocols, including FTP, H.323, SIP, DNS, RTSP, and TFTP.

-- Log on to the EIP console.
+- Log on to the Elastic IP Address console.

-- In the upper-left corner, select the region where the EIP is created.
-Note The multi-EIP-to-ENI mode is supported in the following regions: China (Shenzhen), China (Shanghai), China (Beijing), China (Zhangjiakou-Beijing Winter Olympics), China (Chengdu), Singapore, Germany (Frankfurt), India (Mumbai), US (Virginia), and UK (London).
+- In the top navigation bar, select the region where the EIP is deployed.
+Note The multi-EIP to ENI mode is supported in the following regions: China (Shenzhen), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Chengdu), Singapore (Singapore), Germany (Frankfurt), India (Mumbai), US (Virginia), and UK (London).

-- In the Bind Elastic IP Address to Resources dialog box, set the following parameters, and clickOK.
+- In the Bind Elastic IP Address to Resources dialog box, set the following parameters and click OK.